💡 New to synthetic monitoring? Explore the basics in: What is synthetic monitoring?

 Recommended reading: Pagerduty vs Opsgenie, side-by-side comparison

-Better Uptime combines incident management, synthetic monitoring, and status pages into a single product.
+Better Stack combines incident management, synthetic monitoring, and status pages into a single product.

-On top of regular on-call scheduling capabilities and alerting, Better Uptime offers an easy importing and exporting of on-call calendars to and from Google and Microsoft calendar.
+On top of regular on-call scheduling capabilities and alerting, Better Stack offers an easy importing and exporting of on-call calendars to and from Google and Microsoft calendar.

-Better Uptime’s incident dashboard has a timeline where team members can be tagged with @ like in Slack and easily collaborate on any ongoing incidents.
+Better Stack's incident dashboard has a timeline where team members can be tagged with @ like in Slack and easily collaborate on any ongoing incidents.

 A very similar tool to Pagerduty, with a slightly more modern design.